Which Tenancy Agreement?

 Some common tenancy agreement variations & forms – to be used when:

-- You will be paying some or all of the bills at the property – if you select the option for the landlord paying the bills, your agreement will provide for you to specify the amount of the rent which is attributable to bills, you will be asked to list the relevant bills, and the tenancy agreement will provide for the bills element to be increased if the bills you have to pay become more expensive.
-Although with the increase in the cost of living expenses, you should be wary about granting ‘bills included’ tenancies.
+• You will be paying some or all of the bills at the property – if you select the option for the landlord paying the bills, your agreement will provide for you to specify the amount of the rent which is attributable to bills, you will be asked to list the relevant bills, and the tenancy agreement will provide for you to recover any additional costs if the bills paid by you exceed the bills allowance.
+Although with the increase in the cost of living expenses, and also the forthcoming changes to the procedure for increasing rent, you should be wary about granting ‘bills included’ tenancies.

 Additional flexibility – customise your agreement